Skip to main content

 console.log('DQC Data:', dqcData); // TODO: remove this log in production

-// you can also use this data for real-time decisions.
-Keep in mind the special requestId values (e.g., `Request-Blocked`, `Could not process`) if needed
+// Keep in mind the special requestId values (e.g. `Request-Blocked`, `Could not process`)

 } catch (error) {